vorce/forvillelser/posts/2020-04-14T18:18:26Z-continously-deploying-a-docker-aware-phoenix-app.md

 That it is specifically dockerhub is not important either.
 The most important part is that you have a way to know when a new version/tag is available.
 For example by setting up a [webhook](https://docs.docker.com/docker-hub/webhooks/).

-I could also have opted to not do docker at all, but decided to go with it since I want as few dependencies on my server as possible.
+I could of course also have opted to not do docker at all.
+In the end I decided to go with it since I want as few dependencies on my server as possible.

 ### Container orchestrator

 The docker container runs as a [Docker Swarm Service](https://docs.docker.com/engine/swarm/).
 My swarm setup is dead simple, only one *service*.
 So why do I need it?
 To do rolling updates (ie when updating to a newer version of the application) with no downtime.

-My first, manual deployment/upgrade script was basically this: `docker service update --update-order start-first --image vorce/playlistlog:$tag playlistlog` where `$tag` is the new version of the docker image that I wanted to run.
-I executed this manually after a new docker image was uploaded to dockerhub.
+My first, manual deployment/upgrade script was basically this: `docker service update --update-order start-first --image vorce/playlistlog:$tag playlistlog`.
+Where `$tag` is the new version of the docker image that I wanted to run.
+I executed this manually whenever a new docker image was uploaded to dockerhub.

-I thought about doing zero downtime deploys with some nginx and shell script voodoo, but decided against it since swarm is just there after installing docker (which I wanted anyway).
+I thought about doing zero downtime deploys with some nginx and shell script voodoo for a second.
+But decided against it since swarm comes with docker which I wanted anyway.

 ### Server

 I have a publically available place to run the docker container, a Digital Ocean droplet to be precise.
 But this could also be a Raspberry PI or whatever.
-The point is that there is nothing that just gives me CD out of the box.
+The point is that there is nothing that gives me CD out of the box.

 On the server I am running stock Ubuntu 18.
 I have installed nginx, certbot (for the let's encrypt cert), and docker.
 That's it, and I am very hesitant to install more stuff.

 ## The sauce

-Obviously before embarking on continously deploying I made sure that I could manually deploy, the app was running and everything was stable.
+Before embarking on continously deploying I made sure that I could manually deploy.
+And that the app was running and everything was stable.

 Okay so with all the pre-reqs out of the way, there's only two things we need to do to get the juicy CD workflow: